 Meanings of green

-This is a very versatile and friendly color that, if we use it properly, it can give a good impression to the consumer.
+This is a very versatile and friendly color that, if we use it properly, can give a good impression to the consumer.

 Likewise, the color green can mean health, environment, and goodwill.